Assignment 6

 1.13: Now set the target acceptance ratio to 0.05.
 What do you observe?

 The current Stan HMC-NUTS implementation has some further enchantments, but we will not go to details of those.
-The main algorithm paramaters are adapt_delta and max_treedepth options.
+The main algorithm parameters are adapt_delta and max_treedepth options.

 adapt_delta